High-Throughput Computational Screening of Two-Dimensional Semiconductors: Methodology

 \section{Methodology}

-\subsection{Density functional calculations}
+\subsection{Density Functional Calculations}

-Our total energy and electronic structure calculations were performed using the Vienna Ab initio Simulation Package (VASP).\cite{Kresse1996, Kresse1996a} The electron-ion interaction was described using projector augmented wave (PAW) method \cite{PAW, Kresse1999} and the exchange and correlation (XC) were treated with the generalized gradient approximation (GGA) in the Perdew Burke Ernzerhof (PBE) form\cite{Perdew1996}.
-A cutoff energy of 400 eV was adopted for the plane wave basis set, which yields total energies convergence better than 1 meV/atom.
-In addition, the non-bonding van der Waals (vdW) interaction is incorporated by employing a semi-empirical correction scheme of Grimme's DFT-D2 method in this study unless otherwise stated, which has been successful in describing the geometries of various layered materials.\cite{Grimme2006, Bucko2010}
+Our total energy calculations were performed using the Vienna Ab initio Simulation Package (VASP).\cite{Kresse1996, Kresse1996a} The electron-ion interaction was described using projector augmented wave (PAW) method \cite{PAW, Kresse1999} and the exchange and correlation (XC) were treated with GGA in the Perdew Burke Ernzerhof (PBE) form\cite{Perdew1996}.
+Part of electronic structure calculations were also performed using the standard screening parameter of Heyd-Scuseria-Ernzerhof (HSE06) hybrid functional, \cite{Becke1993,Heyd2003,Perdew1996a,Paier2006,Krukau2006,Marsman2008} upon the PBE-calculated equilibrium geometries.
+A cutoff energy of 400 eV was adopted for the plane wave basis set, which yields total energy convergence better than 1 meV/atom.
+In addition, the non-bonding vdW interaction is incorporated by employing a semi-empirical correction scheme of Grimme's DFT-D2 method in this study, which has been successful in describing the geometries of various layered materials.\cite{Grimme2006, Bucko2010} In the slab model of 2D systems, periodic slabs were separated by a vacuum layer of 20 {\AA} in \emph{z} direction to avoid mirror interactions.
+The Brillouin zone was sampled by the \emph{k}-point mesh following the Monkhorst-Pack scheme,\cite{Monkhorst1976} with a reciprocal space resolution of 2$\pi$$\times$0.03 {\AA}$^{-1}$.
+On geometry optimization, both the shapes and internal structural parameters of pristine unit-cells were fully relaxed until the residual force on each atom is less than 0.01 eV/{\AA}.
+To screen the novel 2D semiconductors, we used the VASPKIT package\cite{vaspkit} as a high-throughput interface to pre-process the input files and post-process the data obtained by using VASP code.